psarakish/Galaxy-Clustering/README.md

 ### _Clustering Method_

-Assuming that the minimun number of galaxies for a cluster/group to be identified is ``four``, there are 190 different clusters/groups on the labeled subset.
+Assuming that the minimun number of galaxies for a cluster/group to be identified is ``4``, there are ``190 different clusters/groups`` on the labeled subset.
 The clustering algorithms were assessed on how well they predicted the number of ground truth clusters while also achieving a good performance.